Your donation attempt encountered a problem. Please refresh the page to try again.

 Learn more

-The presence of an independent governing body is strongly recommended by many industry professionals to allow for full deliberation and diversity of thinking on governance and other organizational matters.
+Industry professionals strongly recommend an independent governing body to allow for full deliberation and diversity of thinking on governance and other organizational matters.
+We check to see that a majority of board members are identified as independent on their tax form.

 Source: IRS Form 990